 1995 was a year of ambition and success for Sierra.
 Earnings improved by almost 20 % and the software released by Sierra included highly anticipated Phantasmagoria which received mixed reviews but sold rather well and has since gained a cult status, although it is quite hard to track down original copies.
 Furthermore, Sierra released The Realm Online, one of the first MMORPG to be released for the home computer and is still played to this day.

 Beginning in 1996, Sierra went through a series of acquisitions and changes of parent companies including CUC, Cendant Software and Havas Interactive, which is a subsidiary of Vivendi Universal.

-The company logo displays an image of one of the most noticeable landmarks in Yosemite National Park, which is only miles from the company's longtime home of Oakhurst.
+The company logo displays an image of Half Dome, one of the most noticeable landmarks in Yosemite National Park, which is only miles from the company's longtime home of Oakhurst.